dalenewman/Cfg-NET/README.md

 change depending on the program's environment (i.e. `production`, or `test`).

-To take advantage of Cfg-NET's built-in environment features, include `environments` with nested `parameters` just inside your XML's root.
+To take advantage of Cfg-NET's built-in environment features, include `environments` with nested `parameters` just inside your configuration's root.
 Your configuration should look similar to this:

 <pre class="prettyprint" lang="xml">